Heedotrip/TREAT/README.md

 *<sup>12</sup>KIST-SKKU Brain Research Center, Suwon 16419, Republic of Korea<br>*

-*§ These authors contributed equally to the work<br>* *&ast; Correspondence to be addressed: mikyungshin@skku.edu; minahsuh@skku.edu; jaecheol@skku.edu*
+*§ These authors contributed equally to the work<br>* *&ast; For correspondence, please contact: mikyungshin@skku.edu; minahsuh@skku.edu; jaecheol@skku.edu*
 <br>
 <br>
 <br>
 <br>
 <br>
 # Description
-This repository contains the R code used to produce all the analyses and figures presente in the article.<br>
+This repository contains the R code used to generate all the analyses and figures presented in the article.<br>

 The underlying data used for the analyses have been deposited to GEO.
-Space Ranger output found within the sipped files in folders.
-To generate these files, raw FastQ files from the Nova seq were processed with the Space Ranger pipiline (v.
-1.2.2, 10x Genomics), where the reads were mapped to the mm10 (mouse) reference genome.
-Manual spot annotation was performed in the Rstudio.<br>
+Space Ranger output available within the zipped files in folders.
+To generate these files, raw FastQ files from the Nova seq were processed with the Space Ranger pipeline (v.
+1.2.2, 10x Genomics), where the reads were aligned to the mm10 (mouse) reference genome.
+Manual spot annotation was performed in Rstudio.<br>

 Seurat/STUtility object were generated from the Space Ranger output files, using the R packages STUtility (v.1.1.1) and Seurat (v.
 4.1.1) in R (v.
 4.0.5) or using Seurat (v.
 4.3.0.1) in R (v.
 4.2.3).<br>